Official Development Assistance

 For decades, fair trade has empowered producers to receive better incomes by exporting raw goods.
 There is, however, an opportunity to support producer-led projects that add value to raw goods at origin.
 This has the potential to further empower producers and co-ops in the global south and open international and domestic markets to shelf-ready fair trade products.

-CFTN wants to work with partners including Engineers Without Borders (EWB), Canadian Co-operative Association (CCA), and Global Affairs Canada (GAC) to see ODA funds go toward supporting producer-led projects that add value at origin.
+At the CFTN, we want to work with partners including Engineers Without Borders (EWB), Canadian Co-operative Association (CCA), and Global Affairs Canada (GAC) to see Official Development Assistance (ODA) funds support producer-led fair trade projects that add value at origin.

-Our goal is see the Canadian federal government take the following actions:
+Our goal is to see the Canadian federal government take the following actions:

 - Direct funds toward fair trade co-ops in the global south, on projects that enable producers to further refine, finish, or package their goods.
 Examples include sugar co-ops building mills and packaging facilities, and fruit producers building packaging facilities to pack, dry, and puree their produce.
 This will enable co-ops to export finished goods, goods that the market wants and needs, while also allowing them to sell more effectively into domestic markets